msft-mirror-aosp/platform.compatibility.cdd/3_software/3_2_soft-api-compatibility.md

 follows:
-      *   [C-0-6] The user MUST be able to override holistically the default app links behavior for an app to be: always open, always ask, or never open, which must apply to all candidate URI intent filters equally.
+      *   [C-0-6] The user MUST be able to override holistically the default app links behavior for an app to be: always open, always ask, or never open, which MUST apply to all candidate URI intent filters equally.
       *   [C-0-7] The user MUST be able to see a list of the candidate URI intent filters.
       *   The device implementation MAY provide the user with the ability to